Last Updated: November 27, 2023

 Processes for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures in order to ensure the security of the processing

-Measures for user identification and authorisation
+Measures for user identification and authorization

 All user identification is delegated to your email provider (Google or Microsoft), and we heavily rely on Oauth2 for authorization.